MicrosoftDocs/visualstudio-docs/docs/debugger/get-started-debugging-multithreaded-apps.md

      A new console project appears.
 When the project has been created, a source file appears.
 Depending on the language you have chosen, the source file might be called Program.cs, MyThreadWalkthroughApp.cpp, or Module1.vb.

-6. Delete the code that appears in the source file and replace it with the example code shown here (this is modified code from the "Creating a Thread" section of the topic [Creating Threads and Passing Data at Start Time](/dotnet/standard/threading/creating-threads-and-passing-data-at-start-time).
+6. Delete the code that appears in the source file and replace it with the example code shown here.

     ```C#
     using System;